andrebiegel/docker-playground/README.md

 # Docker Playground
-+ Contains examples to get used to the syntax
+ Contains examples to get used to the syntax docker / docker-compose provides